toidiu/toidiu.github.io/content/blog/2024_5_30_the_role_of_asn1_in_cryptography.md

 id = "blog-single"
 +++

-What are ASN.1, pkcs1, pkcs8, pem, and der?
-How and why are they used in cryptography.
+ASN.1, pkcs1, pkcs8, pem, der, Pika Pika Chuuuu!
+Ever feel like cryptography is just a bunch of random acronyms that some just made up?
+I felt the same way and decided to change that by figuring out how these things actually get used in real world cryptography.

 <!-- more -->